India's neighbors on alert for 'double mutant' COVID variant | DW | 30.04.2021

 The border was closed for some time during India's lockdown last year, but it has since been reopened.

-Physicians in Nepal say that while mortality rates have been relatively low so far, COVID infection rates have been high among youth who have a higher chance of spreading the virus.
+Physicians in Nepal say that, though mortality rates have been relatively low so far, COVID-19 infection rates have been high among youth, who have a higher chance of spreading the virus.

-"Our health infrastructure has been stretched and we are running short on beds.
-Epidemiologists have detected the Indian variant and we could be facing a potential crisis," Baral added.
+"Our health infrastructure has been stretched, and we are running short on beds.
+Epidemiologists have detected the Indian variant and we could be facing a potential crisis," Baral said.

 Similarly, sparks from India's pandemic wildfire seem to have landed in Bangladesh to the east.
 Authorities there have restricted the movement of people by shutting down borders for two weeks.